4 Practical Ways to Pass Our Faith to the Next Generation

 Professor Christian Smith, Notre Dame

-By spending just a few minutes a day reading the Bible with our kids (or encouraging them to do it on their own), we can help our children learn how important it is to meet with God regularly.
-The Bible is where they will learn that are loved more than they could ever imagine.
+By spending just a few minutes a day reading the Bible with them (or encouraging them to do it on their own), we can help our children learn how important it is to meet with God regularly.
+The Bible is where they learn that they're loved more than they could ever imagine.
 That they are part of the greatest story of all time.
-And that they can depend on Him with their entire lives.
+And that they can depend on him with their entire lives.

 3. Incorporate prayer into your daily routine.